yowcow/debian-setup/README.md

 Nodes (Groups)
 --------------

-* debian-laptop
+* alpha-x28
-* debian-vagrant
+* dev-x28
-* dev03-bco
+* www-x28

 How To Run
 ----------

+Set up apt repositories:

-    make all play
+    make all

-With group name:
+Play all roles for the group:

-    make play GROUP=production
+    make play

-Run one roles only:
+Play one role only:

     sudo make play-role GROUP=production ROLE=nginx